Imprecatory Psalms: Content

-The Psalms (Tehilim, תהילים, or "praises"), considered part of both Hebrew and Christian Scripture, served as ancient Israel's "psalter" or "hymnbook", which was used during temple and private worship.

-The New Testament contains passages that quote verses from these Psalms which are not imprecatory in nature.
-Jesus is shown quoting from them in John 2:17 and John 15:25, while Paul the Apostle quotes from Psalm 69 in the Epistle to the Romans 11:9-10 and 15:3.
+The Psalms (Tehilim, תהילים, or "praises") are part of both Hebrew and Christian Scripture.
+They formed ancient Israel's psalter or hymnbook, which was used during temple and private worship.
+The Psalms are also important references for Jesus throughout the New Testament.
+He quotes them in John 2:17 and John 15:25, and Paul the Apostle quotes Psalm 69 in his Epistle to the Romans 11:9-10 and 15:3.